jwardsmith/Blue-Team-Scripts/Incident Response/PICERL Cheat Sheet.md

 - Be willing to alert early!
 - Assigning Handlers - do we have a primary incident handler?
+- Analyse Logs - who is the user, and what device is involved?
+Can we identify a root cause?
+Can we identify point of compromise?
 - Control the Flow of Information - have we enforced a need to know policy?
 - Communication Channels - do we have out-of-band communication channels (use telephone and faxes)?
 - Establish Chain of Custody - do we have a provable chain of custody?